 While some plants are merely pretty, others are downright ghastly.
 Sinister names communicate an unorthodox beauty, while dark-hued flowers evoke tales of evil.
 In particular, the pursuit of black petals and foliage has captured the imagination of hybridizers for generations, despite the knowledge that in nature black is actually deep purple, red, blue or a combination of all three.
 Scour your garden centers for perennials on sale that you can plant yet this fall.

-Creepy connotations aside, “black” flowers, seedheads and bulbs lend drama to the garden; some add a truly outlandish touch: The black voodoo lily presents a complete flower head up to three feet long; the plant’s putrid odor attracts pollinating beetles.
+Creepy connotations aside, “black” flowers, seed heads and bulbs lend drama to the garden; some add a truly outlandish touch: The black voodoo lily presents a complete flower head up to three feet long; the plant’s putrid odor attracts pollinating beetles.
 For gardeners devoted to the art of darkness, it’s always Halloween.

 Count on these bizarre beauties to add a touch of mystery to beds and borders –